Baltic–Soviet relations

 Relevant events began regarding the Baltic states and the Soviet Union when, following Bolshevist Russia's conflict with the Baltic states—Lithuania, Latvia and Estonia—several peace treaties were signed with Russia and its successor, the Soviet Union.
 In the late 1920s and early 1930s, the Soviet Union and all three Baltic States further signed non-aggression treaties.
 The Soviet Union also confirmed that it would adhere to the Kellogg–Briand Pact with regard to its neighbors, including Estonia and Latvia, and entered into a convention defining "aggression" that included all three Baltic countries.

 In 1939, the Soviet Union and Nazi Germany entered the Molotov–Ribbentrop Pact, which included secret protocols dividing eastern Europe into "spheres of influence", with Latvia and Estonia falling within the Soviets' sphere.
 A later amendment to the secret protocols placed Lithuania within the Soviets' sphere.
 In June 1940, the Soviet Union invaded the Baltic countries and annexed those countries as the Lithuanian Soviet Socialist Republic, Estonian Soviet Socialist Republic and Latvian Soviet Socialist Republic.
 In 1941, as part of Operation Barbarossa, Germany invaded the Baltic countries, subsequently administered under Germany's Ostland until 1944.
-In 1944, the Soviet Union liberated the Baltic states from Nazi Germany.
+In 1944, the Soviet Union reoccupied the Baltic states from Nazi Germany.

 The territories of Baltic states remained under Soviet control as Soviet Socialist Republics until 1991.
 A majority of Western world governments did not recognise the Soviet annexations of the Baltic states de jure, though some countries did recognize them de facto.
 In July 1989, following the dramatic events in East Germany, the Supreme Soviets of the Baltic countries stated their intention to restore full independence.
 In 1991, the Baltic countries reclaimed independence and restored their sovereignty upon the dissolution of the Soviet Union.